FTC: Affiliate Disclosure: All links pay commission

-Let’s take a detailed look at the Garmin 945, this is 2020’s most functionally rich triathlon watch that will excite the ‘proper’ triathlete and gadget-lovers alike, whilst it’s not cheap this review will steer you toward assessing if it’s right for you.
-In many respects the Garmin 945 is the Best Triathlon Watch …let’s see how and why.
+Here’s a detailed review of the Garmin Forerunner 945, this is 2022’s most functionally rich triathlon watch that will excite the ‘proper’ triathlete and gadget-lovers alike, whilst it’s not cheap this review will steer you toward assessing if it’s right for you.
+In just about every single respect, the Garmin 945 is the Best Triathlon Watch …let’s see how and why.

 The Garmin 945 looks like the Forerunner 935 but is a wholly new piece of faster and more capable kit.
 The true triathlon features from the 935 were initially tweaked and then notably expanded during 2020.
 The initial headlines at the launch were for the new SMARTs coming from Garmin PAY, Music and Maps but the FR945 is WAY more than a smart cookie.